Haz Waste Removal

 An asbestos project permit is in place through 2016 for the East Rectifier building, and through July for the Laboratory Building.
 Demolition notifications remain in place for the East and West Rectifiers, Rod Mill Building and Laboratory Building.

 CFAC's first groundwater discharge permit was issued in 1984; this permit did not authorize a discharge to state surface waters.
-In 1993, after it was determined that CFAC was discharging to the Flathead River without a permit, the company submitted an application for an MPDES permit; DEQ first issued an MPDES permit in 1994, authorizing the discharge of process wastewater through groundwater to the Flathead River.
+In 1993, after it was determined that CFAC was discharging to the Flathead River without a permit, the company submitted an application for a Montana Pollutant Discharge Elimination system (MPDES) permit; DEQ first issued an MPDES permit in 1994, authorizing the discharge of process wastewater through groundwater to the Flathead River.
 In 1999, DEQ renewed the MPDES permit through 2004.
 Based upon CFAC's 2003 application for renewal, DEQ administratively continued the 1999 permit.

 During spring 2013, DEQ determined that an updated permit application was required for renewal since the previous application was submitted in 2003, and outdated.
 Although CFAC had ceased all aluminum production from its facility in 2009, CFAC submitted its updated application in 2013 with the assumption that production could restart at any time.
 The renewed MPDES permit was effective September 1, 2014; however, CFAC has appealed portions of the renewed permit.
 The appealed portions of the permit have been stayed as a result of CFAC's appeal.
 The company's current MPDES discharge permit is set to expire in 2019.

 Industrial and Energy Minerals/Opencut Mining